aldefalque/GIS-EarthObservation-Portfolio/README.md

   Remote sensing for agriculture
   Deforestation in the Congo Basin
-  Impact mapping of coral Bleaching on the Great Barrier Reef and geoengineering implementations
+  Impact mapping of coral Bleaching on the Great Barrier Reef and geoengineering implementations AI-Assisted Obstacle Detection Ground Truthing for Railway Systems in Senegal